itzsahil-prog/ToolEmu/CODE_OF_CONDUCT.md

 * The use of sexualized language or imagery, and sexual attention or advances of any kind
-* Trolling, insulting or derogatory comments, and personal or political attacks
+* Trolling, insulting, or derogatory comments, and personal or political attacks
 * Public or private harassment
-* Publishing others' private information, such as a physical or email address, without their explicit permission
+* Publishing others' private information, such as a physical or email address address, without their explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting